Pennsylvania Route 356: Route description

 PA 356 continues through rural areas and heads into Summit Township.
 The route heads through more areas of farms and woods with housing, heading into increasing residential development and turning west into Butler Township.
 PA 356 turns north onto Center Avenue and passes farms to the west and homes to the east before entering the city of Butler.
 The road continues through residential areas, turning to the northwest.
 The route heads into urban areas of homes and businesses, continuing onto East Wayne Street and coming to a bridge over the Buffalo and Pittsburgh Railroad's B&P Main Line Subdivision line and the Canadian National's Bessemer Subdivision railroad line.
 PA 356 curves west and heads into the commercial downtown of Butler, intersecting PA 8.
 At this point, the route turns north to join PA 8 on South Main Street, a three-lane road with a center left-turn lane that runs through more of the downtown.
 The road comes to Cunningham Street which is the eastbound one-way pair carrying PA 68 east and southbound PA 356.
 Two blocks later at Jefferson Street, the westbound one-way pair of PA 68 crosses at which point PA 356 turns west to join PA 68.
 The one-way pair leaves the downtown and heads into residential areas with some businesses, with both directions of PA 68/PA 356 rejoining and heading northwest on two-lane, two-way West Cunningham Street.
 The two routes turn west onto New Castle Street and pass more development, crossing into Butler Township and becoming New Castle Road.
 PA 68/PA 356 continues northwest through wooded areas and commercial development, gaining a center left-turn lane.
 PA 68 splits from PA 356 by heading west on Evans City Road, and PA 356 passes more businesses.
-The road passes more shopping centers ad well as the Butler Veterans Affairs Medical Center, widening into a five-lane road with a center left-turn lane.
+The road passes more shopping centers as well as the Butler VA Medical Center, widening into a five-lane road with a center left-turn lane.
 PA 356 turns north onto a brief four-lane divided highway where the state route ends at an unfinished cloverleaf interchange with the US 422 freeway.
 The divided highway ends at a dead end just north of the interchange.